hapify/hapify/docs/en/docs/getting-started/create-boilerplate/step-1-new-channel.md

 └── hapify.json
 ```

-`hapify.json` is the config file.
-It contains the boilerplate's meta-data and the templates list.
+`hapify.json` is the configuration file.
+It contains the channel metadata and the list of templates.

-`hapify-models.json` is the models file.
-It contains the models of your project.
+The `hapify-models.json` file contains the data models for your project.
-It is referenced by the config files (`hapify.json`).
+It is referenced by the configuration file (`hapify.json`).
-You can move or rename this models file as long as you change the path in the config files.
+You can move or rename this file as long as you change the path in the configuration file.

-`.hapify` folder (can also be named `hapify`) is the templates folder.
-It contains all the templates of the boilerplate.
+The `.hapify` folder (can also be named `hapify`) contains all the channel templates.